trynosmzondo/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-This is the intro to higher level programming in ALX using Python and JavaScript This repo contains everything concerning higher level programming during ALX 😌😎😎
+An introduction to higher level programming in ALX-Holbedrton school of computer science using Python This repo contains everything concerning higher level programming during ALX